Foxwood Academy Governance

 Celebrate - Individuality is valued, diversity is celebrated, and a strong sense of self-worth imparted.
 We want to create positive memories for our students.
 School is the best years of your life.
 Foxwood provides opportunities to celebrate the achievements and talents of all our students, through residential trips, after Academy clubs and the arts- including our annual talent show.

 We have prioritised the key skills and aspirations we want our children and young people to experience and develop during their time with us.
-We use these drivers to underpin the learning and experiences we undertake in all areas of school life and to ensure our curriculum offer is enriched.
-These key drivers Learning, Remembering, Applying, Resilience and Relationships are personal to our Academy and reflect the social and educational needs of our local area.
+We aim to achieve these by our lesson DRIVERS.
+These drivers focus the classroom learning.
+Our key drivers are Recalling, Learning, Practising, Applying and Over-learning.

 The Governance Structure

-Staff governors Headteacher Jamie Hutchinson, Lindsey Norton and Nikki Glover.
+Staff governors: Headteacher James Hutchinson, Lindsey Norton, and Nikki Glover.

 All governors are unpaid and give their time freely.
 Should you wish to contact the chair of governors, please email: email@example.com.